izik1/rasen/README.md

 * Some instructions _may_ be flat out broken.
   * Tests don't exist for anything except most of the direct encoding functions.
 * Missing other target arches.
-* Don't use macros where possible. (better IDE completion)